 I found an injured animal.
 Can I bring it to your refuge?Refuge staff are land managers and are not trained to rehabilitate animals.
 Injured wildlife could be brought to Ohlone Humane Society in Newark which is only a five-minute drive from the refuge offices in Fremont.
 Call them at 510-792-4587.

-Why do you allow duck hunting on a wildlife refuge?Hunting as been determined by Congress to be an acceptable wildlife-oriented activity as long as it does not harm the population and does not interfere with refuge management, and should be included if possible.
-The reasoning is that hunting would not be possible if wildlife populations are poor and habitat is not managed correctly.
+Why do you allow duck hunting on a wildlife refuge?Hunting has long been part of the American heritage and national wildlife refuges seek to protect that tradition.
+Waterfowl hunting does not harm the population and limits are set by extensive surveys during the spring and summer.
+Duck hunting can also be used as a form of population management to prevent depletion of foraging habitat.
 All hunters must purchase a Federal Duck Stamp.
 The proceeds from the sale of Duck Stamps are used to purchase additional wetlands for conservation.
 Click here for more information about Federal Duck Stamps and the amount of land purchased since the program began.

 Follow Us Online